‘The precision of naming takes away from the uniqueness of seeing‘Pierre Bonnard

-We might ask ourselves in a moment of contemplation, ‘why is there something, not nothing?’ or ‘why is the cosmos the way it is and no some other way?’
+We might ask ourselves in a moment of contemplation, ‘why is there something, not nothing?’ or ‘why is the cosmos the way it is and not some other way?’

-But that is like asking ‘why does a bee sting you?’
-It’s an absurd question because that what bees are supposed to do.
+But that’s like asking ‘why does a bee sting you?’
+It’s an absurd question because that’s what bees are supposed to do.
 There is no why.
 Why implies a reason, and there’s no obligation by the cosmos to answer our queries, no obligation to make sense to us.

 It’s related to Shuyata by thinking about it in this way.
 We have expectations and desires that we want to be met.
 Safety, security, control, power, truth etc. all through searching for an essence.

-Once we let go of our craving (tanhā) and stop twisting reality to fit our expectations, we can then grasp for what reality is.
-That’s grasping reality in it’s Suchness, it’s Tathātā.
+Once we let go of our craving (tanhā) and stop twisting reality to fit our expectations, we can then grasp reality as it is.
+That’s gaccepting reality in it’s Suchness, it’s Tathātā.
 Reality untarnished by our grasping neediness, our egotistical desire to be right, in control, our fear-based quest for truth and safety.

 It’s as if to say ‘This is the way things are.
-Waters is wet, the sky is blue‘, the reality is this way.
+Waters is wet, the sky is blue‘, this is the way reality works.
 Referring to the way the cosmos works in its order and chaos.

 There is the Flower sermon which is possibly an apocryphal story about the Buddha.
 In the story, the Buddha gives a wordless sermon to his followers by holding up a white lotus flower.
 The majority of his audience doesn’t understand, except one monk, Mahākāśyapa, who smiles.

 In one respect it signifies the direct transmission of the Buddha’s ideas.
 Not through the conceptual exchange but an understanding of people who think alike.
 It demonstrates the ineffable nature of tathātā.